Dogs have acute hearing. They can hear very faint sounds, noises at high frequencies, and can detect even very slight changes in the tones of sounds.

 Causes and Types of Hearing Loss in Dogs

-Some dogs are born without the ability to hear because, for some reason, their hearing apparatus is not well or fully developed.
+Some dogs are born without the ability to hear.
+For some reason, their hearing apparatus is not well or fully developed.

-Puppies usually can respond to sound around 11 days after birth, and you can check if your newborn puppies have congenital deafness after the 11th day.
+Puppies usually can respond to sound around 11 days after birth.
+You can check if your newborn puppies have congenital deafness after the 11th day.

-Congenital deafness can affect one or both ears, so if your puppy is deaf in only one ear, it may be difficult for you to even notice the problem.
+Congenital deafness can affect one or both ears.
+If your puppy is deaf in only one ear, it may be difficult for you to even notice the problem.

 Interestingly, dogs with white or merle coats are predisposed to congenital deafness, with Dalmatians at the highest risk.